-If your neighbour’s property is registered with the Land Registry you can also obtain a copy of the office copies relating to their property together with copies of any documents held by the Land Registry referred to in the office copies.
+If your neighbour’s property is registered with the Land Registry, you can also obtain a copy of the office copies relating to their property, together with copies of any documents held by the Land Registry referred to in the office copies.

 Mistakes in title plans are not uncommon and it is, therefore, possible that the title plan relating to your own property may overlap with that of your neighbour’s property.
-If you believe that there is a mistake on your title plan you should notify the Land Registry and ask them to rectify it.
+If you believe there is a mistake on your title plan you should notify the Land Registry and ask it to rectify it.

-You should also be aware that boundaries move from time to time and any changes to the position of a boundary are rarely recorded.
-Where a boundary has been moved it is possible that land may have been acquired by way of “adverse possession” (also known as “squatters rights”).
-However, since the Law of Property Act 2002 came into force it is much harder to acquire land by way of adverse possession.
+Boundaries also move from time to time and any changes to the position of a boundary are rarely recorded.
+Where a boundary has been moved, it is possible that land may have been acquired by way of ‘adverse possession’ (also known as ‘squatters rights’).
+This is where someone could acquire title to land having exclusively enjoyed the use of it for a period of at least 12 years.

-The Court’s approach to boundary disputes
+The court’s approach to boundary disputes

 The normal remedies in a boundary dispute will be an injunction ordering the removal of the fence and/ or damages (compensation) and a declaration as to the true position of the boundary.
-However, an injunction is a discretionary remedy and if the trespass is only slight a Court may not be persuaded to grant an injunction.
+However, an injunction is a discretionary remedy and if the trespass is only slight a court may not be persuaded to grant an injunction.

 Disadvantages of court proceedings

-Given the difficulties in showing the precise position of boundaries Court proceedings will generally carry high risks for both parties.
-If you are unsuccessful in establishing a claim for trespass or the Court takes the view that the trespass is “de minimus” (only slight) you may well end up having to pay your neighbour’s legal costs as well as your own and these could be substantial.
+Given the difficulties in showing the precise position of boundaries, court proceedings will generally carry high risks for both parties.
+If you are unsuccessful in establishing a claim for trespass or the court takes the view that the trespass is ‘de minimus’ (ie, only slight) you may end up having to pay your neighbour’s legal costs as well as your own and these could be substantial.